SuperOfficeDocs/superoffice-docs/docs/ui/web-application/tutorials/validation/validate-fields.md

 Compile your project.

-## Create Custom Path
+## Create custom path

 In SuperOffice WEB we can use a Custom Path that will override settings in SuperOffice Web.
 In this case, we need to modify a file for the sale card in SuperOffice.
 If we do an upgrade this modification will be lost.
 This we can avoid with the use of a custom path.
-Custom path is simply a folder that we points to in web.config.
+The custom path is simply a folder that we point to in *web.config*.
 I have created a folder called *SO\_WEB\_CUSTOMPATH\_VALIDATION*

 Inside *SO\_WEB\_CuSTOMPATH\_VALIDATION* you need to create a folder called *WebClient* and *bin*.